-This topic contains information for developers who want to know more technical information about the Upgrade Compatibility Tool ALPHA.
-It is focused on developers who work closely with the Magento source code.
+This topic contains information for developers who work closely with the Adobe Commerce code and want to learn detailed information about the Upgrade Compatibility Tool.
 You can use this knowledge to customize the tool’s components.

-Magento API index integration is an internal integration solution that comprehends a set of tools to explore Magento Extensions developed by Magento, an Adobe Company, Magento Partners and 3rd party vendors based on static code analysis.
+Adobe Commerce API index integration is an internal integration solution that encompasses a set of tools to explore Adobe Commerce extensions developed by Adobe, Adobe Commerce Partners, and 3rd-party vendors based on static code analysis.

-The integration with Magento API index is done through:
+The integration with the Adobe Commerce API index is done through:

 It is implemented through the